kiwiko123/jdashboard/src/README.md

 ### `internal`
 A package that's meant to be internal to its directory.
 That is, packages _outside_ of it should not directly access any of its classes.
-An exception to this would be for dependency injection configuration beans.
+An exception to this would be for dependency injection configuration.

 This often consists of implementation classes for interfaces.